owin/museum-piece-gate/SPEC.md

 [TODO] Async primitives?

-Hosts must write strings to the underlying transport as UTF-8 data, both `byte[]` and `ArraySegment<byte>` as raw data, and `FileInfo` must cause the host to write the named file to the underlying transport.
+Hosts must write `string` objects to the underlying transport as UTF-8 data, both `byte[]` and `ArraySegment<byte>` as raw data. `FileInfo` must cause the host to write the named file to the underlying transport.
 After all of the items have been enumerated or if an error occurs during enumeration, the host must call `Dispose` on the enumerator.

+<a name="Paths"></a>
+### Paths

+Some hosts may have the ability to map application objects to some base path.
+For example, a host may have an application object configured to respond to requests beginning with `"/my-app"`, in which case it must set the value of `"owin.BasePath"` in `IRequest.Items` to `"/my-app"`.
+If this host received a request for `"/my-app/foo"`, the `Uri` property of the `IRequest` object provided to the application must be `"/foo"`.
+The value of `"owin.BasePath"` may be an empty string and must not end with a trailing slash; the value of the `URI` property must start with a slash.

 ### Error Handling